 The Government is responsible for the draft agenda of the Consultative Committee, but Members of Parliament sometimes ask for specific issues to be put on the agenda and may raise ad hoc issues at the meetings.
 While consultation on the legal acts (which at this stage have already been adopted by the EU) is the formal part of the meeting, the Government also provides briefings to the Consultative Committee on other policy issues.
 This includes the state of play of legislative proposals by the EU or other current European issues.
 The purpose of these discussions is to facilitate an early involvement and awareness on issues of particular importance.

 The members of the European Consultative Committee will sometimes recommend which line the Government should take on certain issues, but it is up to the Government to make the final decisions or take action on behalf of Norway.
-Though not bound by the recommendations made by the Committee, the system of parliamentarianism ensures that the Government is accountable to and dependent on the confidence of the Storting.
 The meetings are held in camera, but complete written minutes from the meetings are made public after the meetings.
 In exceptional circumstances, sensitive parts of the minutes may be designated as confidential for a year.
 The administration provides a briefing on the agenda items to the members of the Consultative Committee before the meeting.
 The agendas, minutes and briefings are available (in Norwegian) at the homepage of the Storting.

 Legal acts taken up by the Storting